4x4taco/perception/Perception_report.md

 ### Ex 1
-Exercise one started with reading in a point cloud through a ros susbscriber and applying a voxel downsampling grid, passthrough filter, Ransac segmentation, and outlier extraction.
+Exercise one started with reading in a static point cloud to begin testing the voxel grid downsampling, passthrough filter, Ransac segmentation, and outlier extraction.
 The quick steps of this process are: down sample to remove extra un-needed points from the point cloud, cut off the extra part of the scene in the z direction, filter by shapes using RANSAC, and then extract inliers and outliers for the segmented scene.
 These 4 steps allowed the user to take some objects on a table and extract only the objects.
 The Voxel downsamplig filter takes a sample of the point cloud and extracts the point within a volume element size.

 ```python
 # Create a VoxelGrid filter object for our input point cloud